MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOTheme.md

 ## DESCRIPTION

 The **Add-SPOTheme** cmdlet creates a new theme or updates an existing theme.
-The color pallette settings can be passed as either a hash table or a dictionary.
+The color palette settings can be passed as either a hash table or a dictionary.

 Adding a theme does not apply the theme to any sites.
 It adds the theme to your tenant store, and then the theme is available in the list of themes under the **Change the look** option for modern pages.